I did the math, here's the smartest way to use text-based electronic messaging

 - Works well on desktop web browsers and phone apps

-- Propietary centralized messaging (could get shut down at any time)
+- Proprietary centralized messaging (could get shut down or compromised at any time)

 - Managed by the least trustworthy tech company around